sopra-fs22-group-07/client/README.md

-# SoPra FS22 - Group 07 - Date Against Humanity - Server
+# SoPra FS22 - Group 07 - Date Against Humanity - Client

 ## Introduction: Date Against Humanity
 Date against humanity helps you meet people with the same sense of humour and allows you to network with others in a fun way.